 Samhain wasn’t all dead and evil deeds though, the Celts also believed that thin veil between worlds allowed druids and priests to make more accurate predictions about their future.
-Predictions that brought hope to the tribes when the cold climate had taken all else.
-They celebrated those fortunes as well as to honor the dead for three days.
-They lit a massive bonfire to light the dead’s way back to their world, feasted, and made sacrifices to the Gods.
-They put out all the fires of the tribes except the bonfires, then dressed as animals in elaborate customs so the dead couldn’t recognize them to possess their bodies.
+Predictions that brought hope to tribes when the cold climate had taken all else.
+They celebrated those fortunes for three days by lighting a massive bonfire to light the dead’s way back to their world, feasted, and made sacrifices to the Gods.
+All the fires of the tribes except the bonfires were extinguished during the feast, then villagers dressed as animals in elaborate customs so the dead couldn’t recognize them to possess their bodies.
 They even fed the dead, leaving plates of food as sustenance for them around the villages.
-In the morning, they re-lit their hearth’s with embers from the central bonfire.
-They believed this fire would protect them, and their new futures, during the winter season that is the answer to the question why is Halloween celebrated.
+In the morning, hearths were re-lit with embers from the central bonfire.
+It was believed this fire would protect the home owner, and their new future, during the winter season.

 What’s that got to do with getting candy?